tralph3/arch-install/README.md

     * A single partition that takes the entirety fo the drive
 * Windows and Storage partitions get mounted on `/mnt/Windows` or `/mnt/Storage`
 * Root disk will get erased completely, no questions asked
-* Windows and Storage disks only get mounted and added fstab
+* Windows and Storage disks only get mounted and added to fstab
-* Kernel 5.15's ntfs driver is used for Windows

 ### FSTAB (`install_base`)